sottey/goteplan/README.md

   "basedir": "Root/Location/Of/Noteplan/Data" - Specifies location Noteplan saves data "render": false - If true, raw note will be shown.
 If false, markdown will be (attempted to be) rendered "todosymbol": "*" - Symbol used for tasks (Noteplan allows *, -.
-Numbering not yet supported)
+Numbering not yet supported) "nocase": false - If true, searches will be case insensitive.
+If false, searches will be case sensitive
 ```